 Automatic access control system

-Securing of building shafts outside perimeter perimeter
+Securing building shafts outside the perimeter boundary

-Logging of visitors
+Logging visitors

 Written access regulations

-Securing of rooms
+Securing the rooms

-Biometric access control to data center area
+Biometric access control to the data center area

 Building security